apache/pulsar/site2/docs/deploy-kubernetes.md

 #### Pulsar dashboard

-While Grafana and Prometheus are used to provide graphs with historical data, [Pulsar dashboard](administration-dashboard.md) reports more detailed current data for individual {% popover topics %}.
+While Grafana and Prometheus are used to provide graphs with historical data, [Pulsar dashboard](administration-dashboard.md) reports more detailed current data for individual [topics](reference-terminology.md#topic).

 For example, you can have sortable tables showing all namespaces, topics, and broker stats, with details on the IP address for consumers, how long they've been connected, and much more.